 The official form can be downloaded and printed from the following link

-If the UK leaves the EU without a deal, the Spanish government have said that under their new contingency plans (Ley 5/2019), British nationals resident in Spain will have a grace period of 9 months in which to exchange their UK driving licence for a Spanish one.
-The grace period of 9 months means you will need to do this by the end of the transition period on the 31st of December 2020.
+If the UK leaves the EU without a deal, the Spanish government have said that under their new contingency plans (Ley 5/2019), British nationals resident in Spain will have a grace period in which to exchange their UK driving licence for a Spanish one.
+The grace period means you will need to do this by the end of the transition period on the 31st of December 2020.

 You would also need to pay the application fee.
 It is estimated that it could cost around £1,800, so it is well worth renewing your UK driving licence in good time prior to Brexit.